Dushbara

 Azerbaijan's tiny dumplings in clear lamb broth — paper-thin dough wrapped around a small ball of seasoned ground lamb, twisted closed and shaped into miniature pillows (each only 1-1.5 cm wide).
 Served in a hot saffron-tinted lamb broth, sprinkled with sumac, mint, and vinegar.
 The dish is the test of patience and skill: a single bowl contains 80-100 hand-folded dushbara.

-Dushbara is among the most-painstaking Azerbaijani dishes — the dumplings must be small enough that 30 fit on a tablespoon.
+Dushbara is among the most painstaking Azerbaijani dishes — the dumplings must be small enough that ten to twelve fit on a single soup spoon.
 Every Azerbaijani household has its dushbara tradition: the daughters-in-law of the family (gelin) traditionally fold them as a test of skill before a wedding.
 Baku grandmothers compete on dumpling size — the smaller, the better.
-The dish is winter food: warming, soothing, and labor-intensive enough that it's reserved for special occasions or the days when family-and-friends gather to fold them together.
-The vinegar-and-sumac finish brightens the deeply-rich broth.
+The dish is winter food: warming, soothing, and labor-intensive enough that it's reserved for special occasions or the days when family and friends gather to fold them together.
+The vinegar-and-sumac finish brightens the deeply rich broth.

 Spoon up dushbara from a deep bowl — tiny pale-gold dumplings floating in a clear saffron-tinted lamb broth, glistening with vinegar and sumac, fresh mint specks.
 Bite a dumpling: paper-thin dough gives way to a tiny pocket of seasoned lamb that bursts with flavor; the broth is intensely meaty-rich; the vinegar's tang cuts through the richness perfectly.
 Each bite is a single mouthful of perfect proportion: dough, meat, broth, herb.
 Three or four dushbara per spoonful.
 The Azerbaijani winter that fills the house with the smell of lamb and saffron.